Key Takeaways:

 Graduate Tuition/Fees: $6,868

-Ideally designed for working students, the program offers flexible online coursework taught by the same professors who teach at the University of West Alabama campus.
+Ideally designed for working students, the program offers flexible online coursework taught by the same professors at the University of West Alabama campus.
 The 36-credit hour program consists of classes like conservation biology, critical issues in conservation biology, and research design and data analysis.

 #4 – University of Nebraska